 Professional Discussion List

-This Yahoo Group listserv provides free support for psychotherapists wishing to develop their DNMS skills.
+This listserv provides free support for psychotherapists wishing to develop their DNMS skills.
 List members can send and receive DNMS-related e-mails to and from other list members.
 Shirley Jean Schmidt provides input on most of the clinical cases presented.
 Even list members who do not post questions, benefit greatly by reading the questions and answers posted by others.
-Only psychotherapists who purchase the DNMS book or a webinar are eligible to enroll.
-To join, go to the Yahoo webpage for the DNMS list.
-There should be something to click on for joining the group.
-You will not be able to add yourself.
-But if you tell Yahoo you want to join, they will send us a notice so we can approve you.
-Yahoo will ask that you send a note to us.
-Please include the following information:
+Only psychotherapists who purchase a DNMS book or a webinar, or attend a DNMS training, are eligible to enroll.

 - Your name.

 - Your psychotherapy license (SW, LPC, LMFT, or Psychologist).